Penumbra Guide

 You’ll need to have CometBFT installed on your system to join your node to the testnet.

-NOTE: Previous versions of Penumbra used Tendermint, but as of Testnet 62 (released 2023-10-10), only CometBFT v0.37.2 is supported.
-Do not use any version of Tendermint, which may not work with pd.
+Previous versions of Penumbra used Tendermint, but as of Testnet 62 (released 2023-10-10), only CometBFT is supported.
+Do not use any version of Tendermint, which will not work with pd.

 Joining a Testnet